-* Tumeric – musky and vividly orange in colour.
-It gives this soup a rich flavour and colour!
+- Tumeric – musky and vividly orange in colour.
+It gives this dish a rich flavour and colour!

 We start off with adding oil to a pan and letting it get warm.
 Cook the onion with a mix of my spices, ginger and garlic.
 The result should be a fantastic aroma that wafts through the kitchen.
-This is your base to give the soup its depth of flavour!
+This is your base to give this recipe its depth of flavour!

 Once the onions have softened, add everything to the pot, including the tomato paste and lots of vegetable broth.
 Add your bay leaves as well.
 Bring everything to a boil and then lower the temperature and let it simmer and cook for about 5 minutes.

 If you’d like to thicken the soup, take a cup of soup stock and add your corn starch to it.
-If you add the corn starch directly to the soup it will clump up.
-Mixing it in a small amount of stock vigorously will allow it to dissolve completely before adding it to your soup.
+If you add the corn starch directly to the pot it will clump up.
+Mixing it in a small amount of stock vigorously will allow it to dissolve completely before adding it.

 Shut off the heat and stir in your white beans and kale.
 Add some fresh ground pepper and red chili flakes to pump up the heat.

 To make fried sage leaves, simply take a small frying pan and coat it with a thin layer of extra virgin olive oil.
 Let it heat to medium low.
 Add in your sage leaves being careful not to overcrowd them.
 Add a small dusting of salt on top for flavour.
-Use it to garnish whole or crushed in your soup.
+Use it to garnish whole or crushed.